Skip to main content.

 Melinda Broward

-Melinda Broward, B.S., M.S.
+Melinda Broward, M.S.

-Project Director | IAMI
+Project Director | Institute for Advancing Medical Innovation

-Melinda Broward, M.S., is a project director for IAMI and supports the Lead Development and Optimization (LDO) core center.
-Melinda organizes cross-functional teams to ensure researchers, cores, centers, industry partners, regulatory and technology transfer resources collaborate in an integrated and organized fashion to support the creation and advancement of drug projects.
 Melinda has more than 30 years of experience in early drug discovery and development.
 This includes 20 years of large pharmaceutical drug development experience at the former Marion Laboratories, Inc., Marion Merrell Dow, Inc. Hoechst Marion Roussel, Inc., Aventis Pharmaceuticals, Inc., Quintiles, Inc. and Aptuit, Inc. Her areas of focus have been early drug development screening models of absorption, metabolic stability and blood brain barrier.
-Additional experience includes 3 years in poultry pharmaceutical quality control testing (raw and finished products) at I.D.
-Russell Inc., 2 years basic research at the Kansas City VA Medical Center and 3 years of toxicology testing at Midwest Research Institute.
+She also spent three years in poultry pharmaceutical quality control testing (raw and finished products) at I.D.
+Russell Inc., two years in basic research at the Kansas City VA Medical Center and three years in toxicology testing at Midwest Research Institute.
 Her expertise includes preclinical drug safety (toxicology and safety pharmacology), early absorption, distribution, metabolism and excretion (ADME), high throughput screening and lead optimization.
 Melinda joined the University of Kansas in 2007 as a project director and assists the High Throughput Screening Laboratory at KU and IAMI in early drug discovery and development.

 Tyce Bruns